Chen's inequality for C-totally real submanifolds in a generalized $(\kappa ,\mu)$-space form: Introduction

 \section{Introduction}

-One of the most fundamental problems in the theory of submanifolds is the immersibility of a Riemannian manifold in a Euclidean space (or, more generally, in a space form).
+In the theory of submanifolds, the study of immersibility of a Riemannian manifold in a Euclidean space is one of the fundamental problems.
 According to the well-known theorem of J. Nash in 1956 \cite{NashJohn:TheImbeddingProblem}, every Riemannian manifold can be isometrically embedded in some Euclidean spaces with sufficiently high codimension.

-Nash's theorem enables us to consider any Riemannian manifold as a submanifold of Euclidean space; and this provides a natural motivation for the study of submanifolds of Riemannian manifolds.
-To find simple relationships between the main extrinsic invariants and the main intrinsic invariants of a submanifold is one of the basic interests in the submanifold theory.

-In \cite{chen:Somepinching} B.-Y. Chen defined a Riemannian invariant $\delta_M=\tau-\inf K$ for any Riemannian manifold M, where $\tau$ is the scaler curvature of $M$ and $(\inf K)(p)=\inf\{K(\pi)|$ plane sections $\pi \subset T_pM\}$.
-Also, in \cite{chen:Somepinching} Chen obtained a necessary condition for the existence of minimal isometric immersion from a given Riemannian manifold into Euclidean space and established a sharp inequality for a submanifold in a real space form using the scalar curvature and the sectional curvature and squared mean curvature.
+In \cite{chen:Somepinching}, B.-Y. Chen defined a Riemannian invariant $\delta_M=\tau-\inf K$ for any Riemannian manifold M, where $\tau$ is the scalar curvature of $M$ and $(\inf K)(p)=\inf\{K(\pi)|$ plane sections $\pi \subset T_pM\}$.
+Also, in \cite{chen:Somepinching}, Chen obtained a necessary condition for the existence of minimal isometric immersion from a given Riemannian manifold into Euclidean space and established a sharp inequality for a submanifold in a real space form using the scalar curvature and the sectional curvature and squared mean curvature.
 In \cite{Chen:RelationsBetweenRicci}, he gave a sharp relationship between the squared mean curvature and the Ricci curvature for the submanifolds in a real space form.
 This inequalities are also sharp, and many nice classes of submanifolds realize equality in inequalities.
-In \cite{Chen:Somenewobstructionstominimal} B. -Y. Chen introduced new types of curvature invariants, by defining two strings of scaler-valued Riemannian curvature functions, namely $\delta\n$ and $\~\delta\n.$ The first string of $\delta$-invariants, $\delta\n$, extend naturally the Riemannian invariant introduced in \cite{chen:Somepinching}.
+In \cite{Chen:Somenewobstructionstominimal}, B. -Y. Chen introduced new types of curvature invariants, by defining two strings of scalar-valued Riemannian curvature functions, namely $\delta\nn$ and $\~\delta\nn.$ The first string of $\delta$-invariants, $\delta\nn$, extend naturally the Riemannian invariant introduced in \cite{chen:Somepinching}.